sravsimh/LocalLLM/README.md

 VRAM - 2GB or Higher<br>
 GPU - 2GB or Higher(for larger models)<br>
 Disk Space - 5 - 15 GiB (Higer for larger models)<br>

+To Check system requirements of any model visit [ApXML](https://apxml.com/models), in the Quantizatio field please select INT4/Ollama

 >**Note**
 While selecting the models please select only recommended models for better performance